Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *One or more "utility" servers*

-  A "utility" server is a NixOS server that you can use to host IT infrastructure and miscellaneous utility services to support developers (e.g. web pages, chatbots).
+  A "utility" server is a NixOS server that you can use to host IT infrastructure and miscellaneous utility services to support developers (e.g. web pages, chat bots).

   This server will play a role analogous to a container engine or virtual machine hypervisor in other software architectures, except that we won't necessarily be using virtual machines or containers: many things will run natively on the host as NixOS services.
 Of course, you can also use this machine to run a container engine or hypervisor in addition to running things natively on the host.